sameerakraj/Notes_Rep/CS50 Fall 2021/Week 2/Week2_Lec_Notes.md

       ...
     }

-argc: argument count - an integer that stores how many words, in total, the human typed at the prompt (CLI) argv[]: argument vector - an array of all of the words the human typed at the prompt (CLI)
+argc: argument count - an integer that stores how many words, in total, the human typed at the prompt (CLI). argv[]: argument vector - an array of all of the words the human typed at the prompt (CLI).

 __exit status__

 Main has an ability to signal to the user if execution was successful or not.
-Main automatically returns 0 if program execution was successful.
+If you do not return a value explictly, Main automatically returns 0 if program execution was successful.